 \section{Conclusions}

 In this work we have proposed and investigated the usage of deterministic access patterns to provide ultra-reliable communication for a group of intermittently active users sharing a pool of resources.
-The patterns, which are a realization of the Steiner system, aim to control the number of collisions and interference among users.
+The patterns, which are a realization of a Steiner system, aim to control the number of collisions and interference among users.
 This feature leads to significant gains in terms of outage probability compared to an approach were the choice of channel resources is fully random.
 In our evaluations we have considered two different signal models - based on destructive collisions and Full MRC, and two receiver processing techniques - with and without SIC.
-As the second main contribution of this work, we have developed simple approximations for the outage probability in a collision model with SIC and Full MRC model without SIC that closely match the simulation results.
+In this work we have also developed simple approximations for the outage probability in a collision model with SIC and Full MRC model without SIC that closely match the simulation results.
 Such approximations are particularly important in the context of ultra-reliable systems where the number of required samples/simulations needed to properly assess the performance is often infeasible.

 \appendices